 ENTRi Handbook "In Control"

-Hands-on information and practical advice for everyday life and work in the field as well as background information on crisis management structures in international organisations lie at the heart of the new handbook “In Control: A Practical Guide for Civilian Experts Working in Crisis Management Missions.”
+Hands-on information and practical advice for everyday life and work in the field as well as background information on crisis management structures in international organisations lie at the heart of the second edition of the handbook “In Control: A Practical Guide for Civilian Experts Working in Crisis Management Missions.”
 You can download a PDF version of the handbook here.